6 Issue Factors’ Influence on Ethical Decision-Making and Management

 • INTENSITY OF THE NEGATIVE IMPACT – How devastating to the factory workers would it be to have the work outsourced to their factory?
 The answer to this is harder to gauge.
 Here are a couple of interpretations.

-• LOW or LITTLE IMPACT – There is no additional negative impact on their lives than what they would already be experiencing.
+• LOW or LITTLE IMPACT – There is no additional negative impact beyond what they are already experiencing.

 • MODERATE or SOME IMPACT – While they may work under these conditions already, any other funding to these factories impacts the workers’ physical and mental health in a moderate way.